rwxrob/notes/Cycling clothing preferences.md

 I have enough clothes to get me through one week of 22 hours of training before I need to wash it all for the next week.

+Note that I do not put anything in any pockets of any piece of clothing I wearing while riding my bike.
+Instead I have a "bento box" on top bar cockpit for my wallet, keys, emergency snack, Just too risky for the stuff that matters and

 ## Urban

 ## Daily training